The Smooth Entropy Formalism for von Neumann Algebras: Introduction

-Let us again briefly summarize how the paper is organized.
-In Section~\ref{pre1}, we discuss why it benefits to use a von Neumann algebra approach to describe continuous variable systems.
-The formalism of smooth min- and max-entropies and their use in quantum information theory is reviewed in Section~\ref{pre2}.
-In Section~\ref{algebra}, we begin with a brief introduction to von Neumann algebras, followed by a discussion of the relevant quantum information theoretical concepts on von Neumann algebras.
-We proceed with the definition of the smooth min- and max-entropies on von Neumann algebras in Section~\ref{smooth}, and discuss some properties.
-In Section~\ref{operational}, we address the operational meanings of the \lq non-smooth\rq~min- and max-entropies.
-An uncertainty relation with quantum side information is proven in Section~\ref{uncertainty}.
-The characterization of privacy amplification via the smooth min-entropy and data compression via the smooth max-entropy are derived in Section~\ref{amplification} and Section~\ref{sec:data}, respectively.
-This is followed by the discussion of an optimal quantum key distillation procedure in Section \ref{qkd}.
-We end with a summary of our results and a presentation of some perspectives concerning applications in Section~\ref{outlook}.\\
+Let us briefly summarize how the paper is organized.
+We start in Section~\ref{sec:notation} with a brief introduction to von Neumann algebras, followed by a discussion of the relevant quantum information-theoretic concepts (Section~\ref{sec:setup}).
+We then proceed in Section~\ref{sec:cond_minmax} with the definition of the conditional min- and max-entropy.
+In Sections~\ref{sec:purified} and~\ref{sec:smoothcond}, we define and discuss the smooth conditional min- and max-entropy.
+This is followed by a discussion of their properties (Section~\ref{sec:properties_smooth}), as well as an extension to min- and max-relative entropy (Section~\ref{sec:relative_minmax}).
+Finally, we discuss applications in quantum information theory (Section~\ref{sec:qit}).
+This includes the operational meaning of the conditional min- and max-entropy (Section~\ref{sec:cond}), the special case of classical quantum systems (Section~\ref{sec:classical_quantum}), uncertainty relations for the smooth conditional min- and max-entropy (Section~\ref{sec:uncertainty}), as well as applications in quantum cryptography (Section~\ref{sec:qkd_applications}).
+We end with a summary of our results and a presentation of some perspectives concerning applications (Section~\ref{sec:outlook}).